SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_40deb162-6bb1-4635-9c99-5c2de7e1d340_do_not_edit_manually.md

     Detects the usage of a SOCKS tunneling tool, often used by threat actors.
 These tools often use the socks5 commandline argument, however socks4 can sometimes be used as well.
 Unfortunately, socks alone (without any number) triggered too many false positives.

     - **Effort:** intermediate

+??? abstract "SSH Authorized Key Alteration"

+    The file authorized_keys is used by SSH server to identify SSH keys that are authorized to connect to the host, alteration of one of those files might indicate a user compromision

+    - **Effort:** advanced

 ??? abstract "STRRAT Scheduled Task"